red5pro/truetime-multiview/README.md

 ## index.html

-The [index.html](index.html) only and main HTML page of the TrueTime Multi-View.
+The [index.html](index.html) only and main HTML page of the TrueTime MultiView.

 ## script/main.js